-In addition to the library cards, the University of Ilorin library provides library guide for each registered user.
-This specifies rules and regulations governing the use of the library.
-These rules and regulations are specified later in this chapter.
+University of Ilorin Library provides University of Ilorin Library provides The use of the Library.
+These rules rules rules and This specifies rules regulations governing the use of the Library.
+These rules and regulations are specified later in this Chapter.